 Can you enjoy fika alone?

 While the social institution of fika celebrates spending time with others as part of the experience, you can also go solo.
-If you can enjoy a Swedish coffee break with friends, family, or a date, then go for it.
+If you can enjoy a Swedish coffee break with friends, family, or a date, go for it.
 If you're traveling solo, then go for it.
+Stepping inside a coffee shop and enjoying a warm drink is still a social experience, even if you only speak with a barista.

 What do you eat and drink?

 Traditionally, a fika is taken with coffee.
 For non-coffee drinks, tea, juice, and even water are fine.
-It was the food, more than the drinks, that got me excited.
+The food, more than the drinks, got me excited.
 Swedish culture permits you to indulge.
+Popular pastries include Swedish cinnamon buns, cardamom buns, and chocolate balls.
+Any fresh pastry will do, so order whatever captures your attention.

 Where To Go in Stockholm